yeboyebo/vivo-medical/wp-content/plugins/better-wp-security/readme.txt

 * wp-cli Integration - Manage your site's security from the command line.

-= iThemes Sync Integration =
+= iThemes Sync Pro Integration =

 Manage more than one WordPress site?
-Manage Away Mode, release lockouts and keep your themes, plugins and WordPress core up to date from one dashboard with iThemes Sync. <a href="http://ithemes.com/sync/">Start managing 10 WordPress sites for free with iThemes Sync</a>.
+Manage Away Mode, release lockouts and keep your themes, plugins and WordPress core up to date from one dashboard with iThemes Sync Pro. <a href="https://ithemes.com/sync/">Start your free trial of Themes Sync Pro</a>.

 = iThemes Brute Force Attack Protection Network =